-After discharge, he worked as a teacher for the public schools of his home town.
-Cross the attended Virginia Union University in Richmond Virginia, where he met and married his wife Julia and earned his B.A degree in social science in 1950.
+After discharge, he worked as a teacher for the public schools of his hometown.
+Cross attended Virginia Union University in Richmond, Virginia, where he met and married his wife Julia and earned his B.A degree in social science in 1950.
 He was a counselor for boys and a minister at Oak Grove Baptist Church in Widewater, Virginia.
-During this time Cross returned to Virginia Union University's School of Theology and received his Masters of Divinity in 1959.
+During this time, Cross returned to Virginia Union University's School of Theology and received his Masters of Divinity in 1959.

-He was appointed director of the Baptist Student Center at Alabama State University now Alabama A&M, where he taught history and sociology.
-From there, Cross moved to Decatur, Georgia where he became the associate pastor of Oakhurst Baptist church for seven years.
+He was appointed director of the Baptist Student Center at Alabama State University, now Alabama A&M, where he taught history and sociology.
+From there, Cross moved to Decatur, Georgia, where he became the associate pastor of Oakhurst Baptist church for seven years.
 Cross served as the black church Relations Director of the Atlanta Baptist Association from 1977 until he retired in1989.
-After retirement, Cross worked part-time with ministries, such as chaplain at the DeKalb and Fulton County youth development centers.
-He was also a counselor for Green forest Baptist Church Academy and as interim pastor at Divine Unity and Liberty Baptist Church in Atlanta and at Green forest Baptist Church in Decatur, Georgia
+After retirement, Cross worked part-time with ministries, such as chaplains at the DeKalb and Fulton County youth development centers.
+He was also a counselor for Green forest Baptist Church Academy and as interim pastor at Divine Unity and Liberty Baptist Church in Atlanta and Green forest Baptist Church in Decatur, Georgia

-Cross received numerous awards and proclamations for his role in the civil rights movement, his leadership at the Historic Sixteenth Street Baptist Church, his work to improve race relations, missions and ecumenism in the United States and Africa.
+Cross received numerous awards and proclamations for his role in the American Civil Rights movement, his leadership at the Historic Sixteenth Street Baptist Church, and his work to improve race relations, missions, and ecumenism in the United States and Africa.